Nov 9, 2018

 “To increase sales productivity, you have to reduce or eliminate tasks that aren’t productive.”- Nancy Nardin

-Modernizing the sales readiness programs with a sales enablement platform will help your organization have vision into the sales process and identify how it can help reduce non-selling tasks and increase efficiency across the entire process.
+Modernizing the sales readiness programs with a data driven sales enablement platform will help your organization have vision into the sales process and identify how it can help reduce non-selling tasks and increase efficiency across the entire process.

 4. Need to increase individual sales quotas next year